-Amman – Crisis response officials from 20 Arab countries started in Amman today meetings of the first regional conference “Towards a Crisis Response Network in the Arab Region.”
-Over two days, the conference discusses means to enhance the regional architecture for crisis management in order to link and strengthen national institutions, operating procedures, and capacities in early warning and crisis response.
+In Spring 2014, crisis response officials from 20 Arab countries started in Amman meetings of the first regional conference “Towards a Crisis Response Network in the Arab Region”.
+They discussed means to enhance the regional architecture for crisis management in order to link and strengthen national institutions, operating procedures, and capacities in early warning and crisis response.

-Held under the patronage of HRH King Abdullah the Second, Monarch of the Hashemite Kingdom of Jordan, The conference seeks to establish an Arab regional network that provides simple, realistic and effective mechanisms of coordination and cooperation between all national bodies responsible for managing crises in the Arab states.
+Held under the patronage of HRH King Abdullah the Second, Monarch of the Hashemite Kingdom of Jordan, the conference established an Arab regional network that provides simple, realistic and effective mechanisms of coordination and cooperation between all national bodies responsible for managing crises in the Arab states.